Daniel-Andarge/AiML-marketing-analytics-dashboard/README.md

-# Marketing Analytics Dashboard
+# Sentiment Analysis and Marketing Dashboard for Ethiopian Bank

+This project focused on developing a comprehensive sentiment analysis and marketing dashboard solution for an Ethiopian bank.
+The goal was to provide the bank's marketing and sales teams with data-driven insights to optimize their campaigns and strategies.

+### The key aspects of the project include:

+- Sentiment Analysis:
+Leveraging natural language processing (NLP) techniques to analyze customer feedback and comments from various channels, including the bank's mobile app, social media, and customer support interactions.
+This helped identify emerging sentiment trends and customer pain points.

+- Marketing Performance Tracking:
+Integrating data from multiple sources, such as app store analytics, digital ad campaigns, and channel subscriptions (e.g., Telegram).
+This enabled the dashboard to monitor key metrics like ad engagement, app downloads, and subscriber growth.

+- Data-Driven Insights:
-The Marketing Analytics Dashboard project is a comprehensive solution designed to monitor and evaluate the efficiency of marketing ads for a tech-savvy bank in Ethiopia.
-By collecting data from various sources such as Tikvah-Ethiopia channel, Play Store, and Telegram subscriptions, the project aims to provide key insights on ad performance, app downloads, and telegram channel subscriptions.
-The dashboard system is connected to a PostgreSQL data warehouse, ensuring real-time data updates and enabling the marketing and sales team to make data-driven decisions to optimize their marketing strategy.
+The dashboard was connected to a PostgreSQL data warehouse, ensuring real-time data updates.
+This allowed the marketing and sales teams to quickly identify opportunities, troubleshoot issues, and make data-informed decisions to refine their strategies.

+- Scalable and Responsive Design:
+The dashboard was designed to be user-friendly and easily accessible, with a responsive layout that adapted well to different devices and screen sizes.
+This ensured the insights were readily available to the bank's stakeholders.

 ## Usage Instructions